 Puppet and human actors star in Avenue Q, a musical comedy written by Robert Lopez and Jeff Marx, with music by Jeff Whitty and lyrics by Jeff Marx.
 The musical’s book, score, and best musical categories went to it at the 2004 Tony Awards.
 The show is a spoof on Sesame Street on PBS but deals with the mature subject matter.

 - Awards: Tony Award for Best Musical; Tony Award for Best Book; Tony Award for Best Original Score

 Duncan Sheik composed the music for the rock musical Spring Awakening, which also features a book and lyrics by Steven Sater.
 It was inspired by Frank Wedekind’s Spring Awakening, a German play first performed in 1891.

 - Playwright: Steven Sater

-Stephen Sondheim composed the music and lyrics for the musical Into the Woods, which James Lapine wrote the book for.
+Stephen Sondheim composed the music and lyrics for the musical Into the Woods, for which James Lapine wrote the book.
 The musical weaves together the stories of several Brothers Grimm tales in order to examine the repercussions of the protagonists’ various quests and desires.

 - Preceded by the 1986 original publication.